How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 Dual-Focus Specialization Programs

 Many institutions offer Nurse Midwife/Women’s Health Nurse Practitioner (NM/WHNP) programs that prepare graduates for dual certification as both certified nurse-midwives and women’s health nurse practitioners.
-This comprehensive educational approach expands career opportunities and scope of practice, allowing practitioners to serve broader women’s health populations.
+This comprehensive educational approach expands career opportunities and the scope of practice, allowing practitioners to serve broader women’s health populations.

 Core Curriculum Components